Abhiram453/ecommerce-follow-along/follow-along/README.md

 - Added a delete button to the product card.
 - When the delete button is clicked, the product ID is sent to the server endpoint to delete the product.

+# Milestone 15: Creating a Responsive Navbar
+In this milestone, we focused on enhancing the existing Navbar.jsx component to include links to all pages and making the Navbar responsive to all screen sizes.
+We ensured that the Navbar component is included in all pages to provide smooth and easy navigation throughout the application.

+This milestone enhances the user experience by providing a consistent and responsive navigation bar, making it easier for users to navigate between different sections of the application.

+1. Enhancing the Navbar Component
+File: pages/Navbar.jsx Changes:

+Added links to Home, My Products, Add Product, and Cart pages.
+Used the Link component from react-router-dom for navigation.
+Implemented a responsive design using Tailwind CSS and React state management.
+2. Adding the Navbar Component to All Pages
+File: App.jsx Changes:

+Imported the Navbar component and included it in the main application layout.
+Ensured that the Navbar component is rendered on all pages.